IavnFGV/jnlp-primitive-app/README.md

 ---

-*This app is a part of investigation to move some of clients, who use desktop java apps*
+*This app is a part of investigation to move some of users to Java WebStart, who use desktop java apps*

 ##Java web start simple application